kbotero201/SQUATCHER/README.md

-DJ-CLI app notes/pitch
+# Squatcher app notes/pitch
-Description: An app where users can learn and practice day trading with false money.
-Try to top the leaderboard and compete with friends!

-Utilize Alpha Advantage Stock Data Api, JSON gem, & TTY prompt gem.

-Models, Attributes, and Associations
-User: username, password

-Spi: stock_symbol

-Game: user_id, spi_id, date, user_balance

-User has_many Games

-User has_many Spis through Games

-Game belongs_to User

-Game belongs_to Spi

-Spi has_many Games

-Spi has_many Users through Games
+Description: User is on a hunt for Bigfoot & his cryptozoological friends.
+They will be able to save their sightings into the database.

-Relationship Chart
+# Relationship Chart
-User => Game <= Spi (stock)
+User => Expedition <= Sighting <= Cryptid

-User Stories
+# User Stories
-As a user, I can see my highscore
+As a user, I can create, edit, and see my Expeditions

-As a user, I can see the leaderboard and see how I compare to other users that played
+As a user, I can see create, edit, see, and asssign a sighting to my expedition

-As a user, I can buy, sell, or hold my stock for each hour

-As a user, I can see hour by hour updates on my stocks price, RSI, MACD, percentage loss/gain, and user balance
+As a user, I can login and logout

-As a user, I can enter a cheat code and change my own highscore
+As a user, I can see other users expeditions and sightings without the ability to edit

-As a user, I can enter a cheat code and delete another users highscore
+As a user, I can see the cryptid handbook with information and images on all crytpids